Sales: Expectations vs. Reality During Crisis

 However . . .

-Let's be realistic.
+Let’s be realistic.
 There are many myths around sales and consultative B2B sales especially in tech space that we need to cover.
-This way, those people who are thinking of moving to sales, will have realistic understanding on what to expect and what to do in future.
+This way, those people who are thinking of moving to sales, will have a realistic understanding of what to expect and what to do in the future.

-This blog post is not only for those experienced people who want to move to sales, but also new grads that are thinking of pursing a career in sales without prior experience.
+This blog post is not only for those experienced people who want to move to sales, but also for new grads that are thinking of pursuing a career in sales without prior experience.